d-w-moore/irods-dev-orientation/setup_00.md

 Quick Start: Installing Ubuntu Linux and Getting Started with iRODS
 -----------------

 Get the help of someone who's already initiated as soon as you can.
 That person can set you up with Ubuntu 14 Linux on your PC - probably best done by burning a flash drive with the boot image.
-He/she will probably be using either "Rufus" (an MS Windows tool) or "etcher-electron" - which should work on any Linux platform - to give you the boot image on a USB-insertable flash drive.
+He/she will probably be using either "Rufus" (an MS Windows tool) or [etcher](https://www.techspot.com/downloads/6931-etcher.html) (which  works on Linux and MacOS X platforms) to give you the boot image on a USB-insertable flash drive.

-In the case of etcher, that good person who's undertaken to help in getting your workstation set up can do the following:
+If the above-mentioned `etcher` is the tool of choice, the good person who's undertaken to help in getting your workstation set up can do the following:
 * make sure an .ISO image of **Ubuntu14.04.5 LTS** (from `ubuntu.com` )is on the machine doing the 'burning'
     - `wget  http://releases.ubuntu.com/14.04/ubuntu-14.04.5-desktop-amd64.iso `
 * navigate in a browser to `https://github.com/resin-io/etcher`